maemreyo/ielts-smart-reading/data/17/reading/test-2/passage-2.md

 Meanwhile, Joyce Van Eck at the Boyce Thompson Institute in New York state decided to use the same approach to domesticate the groundcherry or goldenberry (Physalis pruinosa) for the first time.
 This fruit looks similar to the closely related Cape gooseberry (Physalis peruviana).

 Groundcherries are already sold to a limited extent in the US but they are hard to produce because the plant has a sprawling growth habit and the small fruits fall off the branches when ripe.
-Van Eck'''s team has edited the plants to increase fruit size, make their growth more compact and to stop fruits dropping.
-‘There'''s potential for this to be a commercial crop,' says Van Eck.
+Van Eck's team has edited the plants to increase fruit size, make their growth more compact and to stop fruits dropping.
+‘There's potential for this to be a commercial crop,' says Van Eck.
 But she adds that taking the work further would be expensive because of the need to pay for a licence for the CRISPR technology and get regulatory approval.

 This approach could boost the use of many obscure plants, says Jonathan Jones of the Sainsbury Lab in the UK.
 But it will be hard for new foods to grow so popular with farmers and consumers that they become new staple crops, he thinks.

 The three teams already have their eye on other plants that could be 'catapulted into the mainstream', including foxtail, oat-grass and cowpea.
 By choosing wild plants that are drought or heat tolerant, says Gao, we could create crops that will thrive even as the planet warms.

-But Kudla didn'''t want to reveal which species were in his team'''s sights, because CRISPR has made the process so easy.
+But Kudla didn't want to reveal which species were in his team's sights, because CRISPR has made the process so easy.
 ‘Any one with the right skills could go to their lab and do this.'